OutSystems/outsystems-pipeline/README.md

 ![Build Status](https://dev.azure.com/os-pipeline/OutSystems-Pipeline/_apis/build/status/OutSystems.outsystems-pipeline?branchName=master)

-This project is maintained by [OutSystems](https://www.outsystems.com/) and contains the source code of `outsystems-pipeline`, a Python package [distributed on PyPI.org](https://pypi.org/project/outsystems-pipeline/) that provides functions to support the creation of OutSystems CI/CD pipelines using your DevOps automation tool of choice.
+This project contains the source code of `outsystems-pipeline`, a Python package [distributed on PyPI.org](https://pypi.org/project/outsystems-pipeline/) maintained by [OutSystems](https://www.outsystems.com) to accelerate the creation of OutSystems CI/CD pipelines using your DevOps automation tool of choice.
+The project also includes example scripts and pipeline templates.

 ## Getting started

-In the [Wiki](https://github.com/OutSystems/outsystems-pipeline/wiki) you will find all the information on how to use `outsystems-pipeline` and on setting up your OutSystems pipelines.
+In the [Wiki](https://github.com/OutSystems/outsystems-pipeline/wiki), you will find all the information on how to use `outsystems-pipeline` and on setting up your OutSystems pipelines.

 The following are step-by-step instructions on how to set up OutSystems CI/CD pipelines using `outsystems-pipeline`: